How to Use Beard Oil to Groom Your Beard

 As we said, it’s your call in the scented vs. unscented beard oil debate.
 But now you are able to make an educated decision.

-Let’s quickly go over the main types of oils used for beard-care.
+Everything you need to know about the main types of oils used for beard-care.

 Coconut oil has become the butter of vegans, and with very good reason.
 It is rich in saturated fats, and the good fats are still very good for you, especially when applied rather than ingested.

 Coconut oil softens your beard and gives it a nice, healthy shine.
 It helps prevents breakage and split ends.
-It is also said that coconut oil stimulates hair growth, so if you don’t have the patience to wait those 67 days until your beard is just perfect, go for a beard oil that contains coconut oil.
+It is also said that coconut oil stimulates hair growth, so if you don’t have the patience to wait those 67 days until your beard is just perfect, go for a good beard oil that contains coconut oil.

 Argan trees grow mostly in Morocco.
 In this country, argan oil is as popular as olive oil for culinary purposes; a lot of bread dipping going on there.